juntao/arenztopia/content/news/Issue 37.md

 ## Arts
 by Owen Miyazoi

 Artist Kintrol Raven unveiled a new artwork on Monday featuring a view of the streets of Olb City from the edge of Olb Plaza, in the style of Impressionist Gustave Caillebotte.
-It is to go on display in the OCAM as part of the exhibit Impressionists of Olb City.
+It is to go on display in the OCAM next week as part of the upcoming exhibit Impressionists of Olb City.

 ## Sports
 By Sam-Louis Alrocaet

+Shreet announced the building of a new sports arena for their new football team, the Shreetian Scorpions.
+The Scorpions are expected to have a strong start in next year's season.
+The arena will feature 50,000 seats, a retractable roof, 130 restaurants, and more.
+It will start construction in May and is supposed to be finished in January 2022 at a cost of 500,000 Arenzos.

 ## Weather
 By Mezoir Logan